sta210-fa20/website/content/syllabus/index.md

 - **Lecture content videos**: These are pre-recorded videos that contain the content.
 You can think of these as a "video textbook".
 You should watch the content videos before we meet for the live sessions.

-- **Live lecture sessions**: These sessions will be on Zoom Mondays and Wednesdays 10:15a - 11:30a.
-During this time, we will answer questions from the live lecture videos and most of the time will be used to work on exercises where you apply the material from the content videos.
+- **Live lecture sessions**: These sessions will be on Zoom Tuesday and Thursdays 10:15a - 11:30a EST. During this time, we will answer questions from the live lecture videos and work through application exercises (AE) to apply what you learned in the content videos.

 ### Labs